jcacc/MrMoney/README.md

 ![screenshot of the list](/assets/images/userAccountList.png)

 ## More than one class
-- Several classes are utilized for the difference transaction types, user account information, a utility class, and a validator class to check data.
+- Several classes are utilized for the different transaction types, user account information, a utility class, and a validator class to check data.

 ![screenshot of classes](/assets/images/classes.png)